International networks

 Academic Forum Chile – France

-In 2015, the first Chile-France academic forum was born, aiming to strengthen cooperation relationships in science and technology, and higher education and international mobility.
-The forum has the participation of government authorities, representatives of research and innovation institutions, and researchers from both countries.
-University of Chile, Pontificia Universidad Católica de Chile, Embassy of France, ANID and CRUCH (Executive Committee), jointly organize this forum in coordination with a Scientific Committee composed of representatives of the University of Chile, Pontificia Universidad Católica de Chile (coordinators of the tables of work), IRD, CNRS, INRIA, ECOS-ANID Committee, UDEC, and UACH.
+This meeting strengthens cooperation in science and technology, higher education, and international mobility.
+It brings together representatives from government, research and innovation institutions, and researchers from both countries.
+The organizers are the University of Chile, the Pontificia Universidad Católica de Chile, the Embassy of France, CONICYT, and CRUCH (Executive Committee), in coordination with a Scientific Committee that includes representatives from the University of Chile, the Pontificia Universidad Católica de Chile, IRD, CNRS, INRIA, the ECOS–CONICYT Committee, UDEC, and UACH.

 See sitearrow_forward